CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/NVIDIA-User-Experience-NVUE.md

 ```

 {{%notice info%}}
-- NVIDIA recommends that do not run NVUE in a production environment.
-- Do not mix NVUE and NCLU commands to configure the switch; use either the NCLU CLI or the NVUE CLI.
+Do not mix NVUE and NCLU commands to configure the switch; use either the NCLU CLI or the NVUE CLI.
 {{%/notice%}}

 ## NVUE REST API

-{{%notice note%}}
-The NVUE REST API is currently an early access feature that is not intended to run in production and is not supported through NVIDIA networking support.
-{{%/notice%}}

 To access the NVUE API, run these commands: